awused/aw-man/README.md

 cargo install --git https://github.com/awused/aw-man --locked
 ```

+Add `--features windows-console` to get console I/O, though this will spawn a console window when it's opened.

 Assuming the cargo install path is already in your `PATH` then `aw-man some_file` should work.

 # Why